Wainiqolo turned down overseas offers for Flying Fijians

 Flying Fijians and Fiji Warriors winger Jiuta Wainiqolo is just focusing on national commitments.

-The 21 year old made his Flying Fijians debut against the Barbarians four months ago and attracted some overseas interests afterwards but for the moment it’s all about the white jumper.
+The 21-year-old made his Flying Fijians debut against the Barbarians four months ago and attracted some overseas interests afterward but for the moment it’s all about the white jumper.

 Wainiqolo won the Deans with RKS in 2017 and three years later he is the lone Flying Fijian in the Warriors squad.